Registered apprenticeships

-Whatever your path, my529 can be there
+Whatever your path, my529 can help

 After high school, people have multiple paths available to them, including registered apprenticeships offered by technical education institutions.